DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-visibility.md

 In [controlled mode](controlled-and-uncontrolled-modes.md#controlled-mode), pass the hidden column names to the `TableColumnVisibility` plugin's `hiddenColumnNames` property and handle the `onHiddenColumnNamesChange` event to control column visibility externally.

 .embedded-demo(grid-column-chooser/controlled)

+### Disable Column Visibility Toggling

+The [TableColumnVisibility](../reference/table-column-visibility.md) plugin's `columnExtensions` property allows you to prevent visibility changing of a specific column.

+.embedded-demo(grid-column-chooser/disable-toggling-column-visibility)